-As a wedding photographer in Philadelphia, I’ve come across many weddings that didn’t have schedules and caused big delays.
-Being that I have shot over 75 weddings in the past 2.5 years I have seen quite a bit of scheduling mishaps.
+As a wedding photographer, I’ve come across many weddings that didn’t have detailed schedules with their other vendors and it caused big delays.
+Being that I have shot over 250 weddings in the past 5 years I have seen quite a bit!
 Through all of this I have learned a few Wedding Tips that I love to tell my brides when trying to schedule their wedding day.
 The biggest thing as a photographer is to try and educate your clients as much as possible, so they know what certain things to expect on their big day.
 I feel this is a big part in helping everyone have a much smoother day.
 Also, for most of you brides and grooms, this will be the first time doing this so you will have no idea what to expect!
 Lets begin with some of these awesome wedding tips!

 1. Always Build A Time Buffer Between Locations